Nithur-M/work-from-anywhere/software-engineer-jobs.md

 &lt;/ul&gt;
 &lt;p&gt;&lt;strong&gt;Requirements&lt;/strong&gt;&lt;/p&gt;
 &lt;ul&gt;
-&lt;li&gt;Extensive experience with Ruby on Rails&amp;nbsp;&lt;/li&gt;
-&lt;li&gt;Experience with&lt;strong&gt; &lt;/strong&gt;React for building high-performance user interfaces&lt;/li&gt;
+&lt;li&gt;Expertise with modern frameworks like React and Tailwind for building high-performance user interfaces.&lt;/li&gt;
-&lt;li&gt;Experience working with Design Systems&lt;/li&gt;
+&lt;li&gt;Experience with Ruby on Rails.&lt;/li&gt;
-&lt;li&gt;Previous experience writing code that is accessible, scalable, maintainable, and performant&amp;nbsp;&lt;/li&gt;
+&lt;li&gt;Previous experience writing code that is accessible, scalable, maintainable, and performant.&lt;/li&gt;
-&lt;li&gt;Strong code reading comprehension skills&lt;/li&gt;
-&lt;li&gt;Ability to articulate and synthesize problems across written, visual, and auditory formats to effectively communicate and bring clarity to frontend development challenges.&lt;/li&gt;
-&lt;li&gt;Ability to query data and create clear, actionable data visualizations from initial analysis to final presentation&lt;/li&gt;
-&lt;li&gt;Ability to deliver feedback with empathy and come up with solutions&lt;/li&gt;
+&lt;li&gt;A keen interest in working closely with Product and Engineering managers on prioritization.
+That includes analyzing risks and dependencies for proposed features, and providing insight into scope we can cut while still meeting business goals.&lt;/li&gt;
+&lt;li&gt;A commitment to mentoring and teaching other engineers formally and informally.&lt;/li&gt;
+&lt;li&gt;The ability to dive deep into problems, especially in maintaining and improving legacy applications, ensuring long-term stability beyond quick fixes.&lt;/li&gt;
+&lt;li&gt;Ability to take on ambiguous tasks, propose solutions, and independently execute projects.
+Self-starters with strong initiative are key.&lt;/li&gt;
+&lt;li&gt;A strong growth mindset, leadership, and ownership with a drive to continuously improve and take on new challenges.&lt;/li&gt;
+&lt;li&gt;Strong written and verbal communication skills, with a focus on documenting technical work clearly and making it accessible to all stakeholders.&lt;/li&gt;
 &lt;li&gt;Be autonomous and self-motivated to work effectively in a 100% remote company.&lt;/li&gt;
 &lt;li&gt;Have enthusiasm for and belief in our&lt;a href=&quot;https://kit.com/mission&quot;&gt; mission, vision, and values&lt;/a&gt;.&lt;/li&gt;
-&lt;li&gt;Attend our bi-annual company retreats&lt;/li&gt;
+&lt;li&gt;Attend our bi-annual company retreats.&lt;/li&gt;
-&lt;li&gt;At least a 4 hour overlap with teammates based in the east coast&lt;/li&gt;
+&lt;li&gt;At least a 4 hour overlap with teammates based in the east coast.&lt;/li&gt;
 &lt;/ul&gt;
 &lt;p&gt;&lt;strong&gt;Nice to haves&lt;/strong&gt;&lt;/p&gt;
 &lt;ul&gt;
-&lt;li&gt;Experience working with OLAP&amp;nbsp;&lt;/li&gt;
-&lt;li&gt;Experience with D3&lt;/li&gt;
+&lt;li&gt;Experience with Onboarding, Activation, and Experimentation.
+Working on onboarding flows and activation testing.&lt;/li&gt;
+&lt;li&gt;Building or contributing to rich text editors such as,&amp;nbsp;&lt;a href=&quot;https://docs.slatejs.org/&quot;&gt;SlateJS.&lt;/a&gt;&lt;/li&gt;
+&lt;li&gt;Experience building email templates.&lt;/li&gt;
 &lt;/ul&gt;
-&lt;h4&gt;&lt;strong&gt;Compensation + perk + benefits&amp;nbsp;&lt;/strong&gt;&lt;/h4&gt;
+&lt;h4&gt;&lt;strong&gt;Compensation + perks + benefits&amp;nbsp;&lt;/strong&gt;&lt;/h4&gt;
 &lt;p&gt;Kit has standardized salaries based on position, no matter where you live.
-For this role, we’re hiring at a level 4 ($181,000), out of five levels.
+For this role, we’re hiring at a level 3 ($147,000) or a level 4 ($174,000), out of five levels.
 Level is determined based on experience and our interview process.&lt;/p&gt;
 &lt;p&gt;&lt;strong&gt;Perks + benefits include:&lt;/strong&gt;&lt;/p&gt;
 &lt;ul&gt;
 &lt;li data-stringify-indent=&quot;0&quot; data-stringify-border=&quot;0&quot;&gt;